 I have 12 Leyland Cypress trees that are 20 ft tall.
 I think beetles are killing a couple of the trees and starting on others.
 I checked on the internet which shows pictures of the holes under the bark where the bugs exit the tree just like which is occurs on mine.
 Could I use the beetle trap or should I spray or what?

-No trap will help your cause.
-That’s because the exit holes are from adults leaving the tree.
-So if you wish to save the trees from further damage, you must treat them with products that will get the larvae in the tree and the ones hatching from eggs since the larvae are what cause the damage.
+Now the holes you find that are open and not filled with sap are actually left by adults leaving the tree.
+So if you wish to save your trees from further damage, you must treat them with products that will get the larvae in the tree and the ones hatching from eggs since the larvae are what cause the damage.

-Treat monthly for 3-6 months this year and then another 3 months next year in the spring.
-By treating monthly with the Cypermethrin (especially the ground applications), you’ll be getting any hatching larvae so the trees don’t get new beetle activity.
+Treat monthly for 3 months this year and then every 4-6 months next year starting in the spring.
+By treating quarterly with the Maxxthor (especially the ground applications), you’ll be getting any hatching larvae so the trees don’t get new beetle activity.
 Eventually the established population will die off and in the end, you’ll be beetle free again.

 Mix 1 oz of Maxxthor per gallon of water and expect to treat 2-3 trees per mixed gallon of solution.

 Use a good PUMP SPRAYER to spray the mixed solution.